INI file: Alternatives

-Starting with Windows 95, Microsoft began strongly promoting the use of Windows registry over the INI file.
+Starting with Windows 95, Microsoft began strongly promoting the use of the Windows Registry over INI files.
 INI files are typically limited to two levels (sections and properties) and do not handle binary data well.
-This decision however has not been immune to critiques, due to the fact that the registry is monolithic, opaque and binary, must be in sync with the filesystem, and represents a single point of failure for the operating system.
+This decision, however, has not been immune to critiques, due to the fact that the registry is monolithic, opaque and binary, must be in sync with the filesystem, and represents a single point of failure for the operating system.

 Later XML-based configuration files became a popular choice for encoding configuration in text files.
 XML allows arbitrarily complex levels and nesting, and has standard mechanisms for encoding binary data.

 More recently, data serialization formats, such as JSON, TOML, and YAML can serve as configuration formats.
 These three alternative formats can nest arbitrarily, but have a different syntax than the INI file.
 Among them, TOML most closely resembles INI, but the idea to make TOML deliberately compatible with a large subset of INI was rejected.

 The newest INI parsers however allow the same arbitrary level of nesting of XML, JSON, TOML, and YAML, offer equivalent support of typed values and Unicode, although keep the "informal status" of INI files by allowing multiple syntaxes for expressing the same thing.